mihdan/recrawler/readme.txt

 = From your WordPress dashboard =
 1. Visit 'Plugins > Add New'
-2. Search for 'Index Now'
+2. Search for 'ReCrawler'
-3. Activate Index Now from your Plugins page.
+3. Activate ReCrawler from your Plugins page.
 4. [Optional] Configure plugin in 'WP Booster > True Lazy Analytics'.

 = From WordPress.org =
-1. Download Index Now.
+1. Download ReCrawler.
 2. Upload the 'recrawler' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate Index Now from your Plugins page.
+3. Activate ReCrawler from your Plugins page.
-4. [Optional] Configure plugin in 'Index Now > Index Now'.
+4. [Optional] Configure plugin in 'ReCrawler > Index Now'.